smatiolids/astra-mcp-server/BUILD.md

-# Building and Releasing astra-mcp-server
+# Building and Releasing agentic-astra

 This document provides instructions for building the package and creating new releases.